nh-server/switch-guide/docs/extras/updating.md

 1. Make sure your sysMMC is up to date.
 If your sysMMC is not up-to-date, update it through the System Settings.
 2. Inject `RCMFirmwareDumper.bin` using TegraRCMGUI (Like you would with Hekate).
-2. Press the power button to start the dump.
+3. Using the volume and power buttons, select `Dump Firmware`.
-3. Wait about 1-2 minutes for the tool to dump your firmware.
+4. Wait about 1-2 minutes for the tool to dump your firmware.
-4. When the tool finishes, reboot into Hekate by pressing Volume Down.
-(If you replaced reboot_to_payload.bin, you will reboot into RCM instead.
-If so, reinject Hekate.)
+5. When the tool finishes, press any volume button.
+6. Select `Reboot to Hekate` (if this is not an available option, select `Reboot to RCM` and reinject Hekate) using the volume and power buttons.

 ### Updating your emuMMC with ChoiDujourNX